-We are the subject of ongoing investigations regarding our competitive practices, which may result in fines or other penalties.
+We are the subject of ongoing investigations regarding our competitive practices, which may result in a material adverse effect on our business, financial condition, cash flows or results of operations.

-In April 2005, the New Zealand Commerce Commission, or the NZCC, filed a statement of claim in the High Court of New Zealand against a number of corporate and individual defendants, including Koppers ArchWood Protection (NZ) Limited, or KANZ.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Legal Matters-Governmental Investigations."
+In April 2005, the New Zealand Commerce Commission, or the NZCC, filed a statement of claim in the High Court of New Zealand against a number of corporate and individual defendants, including Koppers

+ArchWood Protection (NZ) Limited, or KANZ.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Legal Matters- Governmental Investigations."
 KANZ is seeking to cooperate with the NZCC and has engaged in settlement discussions with the NZCC.
 Although such settlement discussions are continuing, a settlement has not yet been reached.
 It is likely that penalties will be paid as a result of the proceedings.
 Except as set forth above, we are not currently aware of any other claims (civil or governmental) related to competitive practices in New Zealand.

 Koppers Arch Wood Protection (Aust) Pty Limited, or Koppers Arch Australia, has made an application for leniency under the Australian Competition and Consumer Commission's, or the ACCC, policy for cartel conduct.
 The ACCC has granted immunity to Koppers Arch Australia, subject to the fulfillment of certain conditions, such as, but not limited to, continued cooperation.
 If the conditions are not fulfilled, Koppers Arch Australia may be penalized for any violations of the competition laws of Australia.
 We are not currently aware of any civil claims related to competitive practices in Australia.

-We have reserved \$2.6 million for these penalties as of September 30, 2005, of which \$1.9 million was recorded prior to the third quarter.
+We have reserved \$1.9 million for these penalties as of June 30, 2005.
 This amount is included in cost of sales.
-The amount reserved is based upon our assessment of the current status of negotiations with the NZCC.